emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does have a custom player (first player). ✔️
 1. Site does not have watch parties. ❌

 ***
-## Mapple.tv
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Very nice UI, looks modern, search works well. ✔️
-1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Has decent content sorting, but more discoverability options could be added. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well and looks good on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***